StreamCharge/ApiCharge/README.md

 ## Technical Architecture for ML/AI improvements

-For the full architecture and detailed technical documents of the project, please refer to the [official documentation](https://apicharge.com/Documentation/index.html)
+For the full architecture and detailed technical documents of the project, please refer to the submission video and the [official documentation](https://apicharge.com/Documentation/index.html)
 <img width="1295" height="613" alt="image" src="https://github.com/user-attachments/assets/2bdd0a1b-2d44-4457-bc1e-e25ba0dc0c19" />